 In training camps, therefore, we don't focus on the ultimate goal-getting to the Super Bowl.
-We establish a clear set of goals that are within immediate reach: we're going to be a smart team; we're going to be a well-conditioned team; we're going to be a team that plays hard; we're going to be a team that wants to win collectively; we're going to be a team that doesn't criticize one another.
+We establish a clear set of goals that are within immediate reach: we're going to be a smart team; we're going to be a wellconditioned team; we're going to be a team that plays hard; we're going to be a team that has pride; we're going to be a team that wants to win collectively; we're going to be a team that doesn't criticize one another.
 When we start acting in ways that fulfill these goals, I make sure everybody knows it.
 I accentuate the positive at every possible opportunity, and at the same time I emphasize the next goal that we need to fulfill.
 If we have a particularly good practice, then I call the team together and say, "We got something done today; we executed well.
 I'm very pleased with your work.
 But here's what I want to do tomorrow: I want to see flawless special teams work.
 If you accomplish that, we will be ready for the game on Sunday."